svgeesus/ondesModulaire/offsets/BOM.md

 Thonk order Feb 15 2019 **arrived**

-Mouser order May 03 2020 _not yet arrived_
+Mouser order May 03 2020 **arrived** but missing 3 items and forgot the multiturn pot